 I went through years of physical, sexual, and emotional abuse growing up, and the sexual abuse didn’t stop until I was about 16.
 We moved around so much, and life was always in chaos, until my mid-teen years.
 Travis moved around a lot too.
 His mom was a single mom and her relationships weren’t always great.
 Travis had been the “man of the house” at a young age.
 There were times Travis witnessed his mom’s boyfriend getting drunk and abusive so Trav had to step in and stand up against him.
 We both grew up extremely poor, but in our mid-teen years, our parents were coming out of poverty.

 In 2007 I was pregnant with our 5th child Sadie and I was taking care of my dad who had stage four cancer.
-In 2008, within three months of the new year, we had a newborn, Travis went to work and the doors were closed at the machine shop; the place shut.
-On top of that, my dad died.
+In 2008, within three months of the new year, we had a newborn, Travis went to work and the doors were closed at the machine shop. and my dad died.
 I had never felt so much pain and pressure in my life, but it was through that pain, and uncertainty, I came to the Lord.
 In June of 2008 we found Cornerstone Church when in need of food.
 By June 8th I gave my life to the Lord.

 For Trav, it wasn’t that easy.
 If anything, his addiction was taking over every piece of him.
 It felt like the man that I loved, and the loving father that he is was being taken away from us.
 When I gave my life to God Travis was still an atheist.
 The mention of God angered him.
 Satan tried and tried to tear our family apart so many times before, but this time he almost did.

 The morning he came back one heck of a fight broke out and Travis said something to me I’ll never forget.
 We were sitting on the edge of our bed and he asked me “Do you love me?”
-I looked at him and immediately said “No.” and looked forward.
+I looked at him and immediately said “No” and I looked forward in spite.
 I think I felt a level of hatred for him.
-I’ve never felt hate for anyone so I don’t know.
+I’ve never felt hate for anyone, I don’t know.
 All I know is I felt something new and it sure as heck wasn’t good.
 Travis immediately cried and grabbed my face with both hands and said: “I ruined you.”

 Whatever funk I was in at that moment I snapped out of and began to cry like a little girl (I am crying now).
 I got up crying and shouting “Why would you say that?
 Why?
 I am not ruined!
 Why?
 Why would you say that?
 Don’t you ever say that again.
 I am not ruined!!!”
 I remember this panicked feeling, like a mania.
 I just wanted out of there.
 I wanted to tear the walls down.
 I wanted to run out of that house and never come back, but I couldn’t my kids were there.

 Eventually, Travis calmed me down and he said he didn’t mean to say that to me, but little did he know from years of sexual abuse I had always felt like damaged goods.
+I felt ruined.
 What he said was one of my worst fears, and one of Satan’s biggest lies in my life coming true.
-I felt from the moment I met my husband I was too used up and ruined from what had happened to me as a kid.
+I felt from the moment I met my husband I was too used up and ruined from what had happened to me.
 That when my husband said the same words I said to myself for over 20 years, I flipped.
 It wasn’t until last week did I realize what Travis meant.

 When Trav said “I ruined you.” he was crying.
 At the time I did not care to a degree that he was crying.
 I was so angry and embarrassed about the situation that I wanted him to feel what I did.
 That was the first and only time I ever felt any degree of revenge, and I am sorry to this day for just the thought.
 Again, he said something that I had been feeling and telling myself since was 11 years old.
 To hear those words out of his mouth shocked me to say the least.
 Before he said those words he was crying and begging me to love him again, and to keep our family together.
 I should have known he didn’t mean it in the way I took it.